 After everything is centered, remove the centering guide pin.

-Each kit comes with a Whiteside spiral down cut bit that is perfect for routing the inlays.
+Each kit comes with a Whiteside spiral down cut bit that is perfect for routing the wood in lays.

 You will want to set the depth to where it’s not too proud or too shallow.
 You can place two inserts on top of each other and set the depth of your router bit to the depth of both of those inserts.